missionpinball/mpf-docs/docs/install/virtual-environments.md

 To keep itself isolated from other programs, your virtual enviroment only activates when you tell it to.

+!!! note

+    If you defined a specific path in the above step, replace mpfenv with the path to the given folder, e.g., ``C:\Users\Rudy\venvs\mpf``.

 You can enable the virtual environment with the dot command from the terminal:

 ``` console